Biden’s Cabinet half-empty after slow start in confirmations

 And the delay in confirming top posts also means a delay in confirming and seating deputy secretaries and undersecretaries, who are often in charge of the nitty gritty in implementing major policy.
 Shalala noted, for instance, the Centers for Medicare & Medicaid Services will offer guidance on how insurers should cover coronavirus costs and implementation on aspects of the COVID-19 aid bill, and currently only has an acting administrator.
 She also noted HHS has deputies who oversee everything from refugee resettlement to child care programs.

-Among those awaiting confirmation is Biden’s nominee to head the budget office, Neera Tanden.
-Her nomination is in doubt after she lost support from a key Democrat and a number of centrist Republicans, adding to uncertainty surrounding the administration’s first budget.
+And Tanden’s withdrawal Tuesday raises further questions about the Biden administration’s budget process.

-The Biden administration has yet to offer a timeline for releasing the budget, citing the transition delays and a lack of cooperation from the Trump administration.
+The White House has yet to offer a timeline for releasing its budget, citing the transition delays and a lack of cooperation from the Trump administration.
 That puts them behind most recent presidents, who typically submit written budget toplines to Congress by the end of February, though Trump didn’t submit his until mid-March.

 The Biden administration has not been completely hamstrung by the slow pace of confirmations, however.
 The White House has issued a number of executive orders outlining policy reviews and changes that are underway at federal departments, and civil servants are working through key policy decisions, even without Senate-confirmed leadership in place.